akeneo/pim-api-docs/content/concepts/products.md

 :::

 ::: warning
-Reference Data are the ancestor of Reference Entities.
-On SaaS platforms, users can't create Reference Data attributes anymore.
+Reference Data is the ancestor of Reference Entities.
+On SaaS platforms, **users can't create Reference Data attributes anymore**.
 More information about Reference Data and Reference Entities in the following Help Center article: [Reference entities or reference data?](https://help.akeneo.com/pim/serenity/articles/what-is-an-attribute.html#reference-entities-or-reference-data)
 :::

 Whenever the attribute's type is `pim_catalog_reference_data_simpleselect`, the `data` field should contain a string, that should be the code of a reference data attribute option.